salot7/CVA/Logistic regression - Case Employee Attrition/README.md

 ### What I learned
 * Use regression models to identify most important variables in labeled dataset
-* Construct a prediction model in Python
+* To construct a prediction model in Python
 * ..and evaluate the effectiveness of the prediction model